LivePersonInc/developer-center/pages/documents/Rich Messaging/Structured Content/Introduction_to_Structured_Content.md

 Basic elements are the core components of the structured content messaging framework.
 By using these elements in your template, you can send basic messages, such as simple text, images or buttons.

-You can also send a Structured Content template which includes multiple basic elements with attached actions, creating a more complex message layout.
+You can also send a Structured Content template which includes multiple basic elements with attached actions, creating a more complex message template.

 See the types of basic elements supported by the framework below: